 Parental Notification Policy

-The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records; therefore, when a student is involved in the student conduct process, the Office of Housing, Residential Life and Community Standards can only speak directly to student regarding the matter unless a waiver form is completed by the student authorizing us to speak with his/her Parent/Guardian.
+The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records; therefore, when a student is involved in the student conduct process, the Office of Housing and Residential Life can only speak directly to student regarding the matter unless a waiver form is completed by the student authorizing us to speak with his/her Parent/Guardian.

 For details regarding Parental/Legal Guardian Notification process, please visit the Understanding FERPA page.

 and 116 Student Center